frammawiliansyah/java-bni-project/README.md

-# Java BNI Project and OpenShift
+# Java BNI Project and OpenShift x Jenkins

 This is a simple Spring Boot API that provides user **registration** and **login** functionality using **Oracle SQL** as the database.